 God

-has lavishing His grace on us, His wisdom and insight seeing passed all our
+has lavished His grace on us, seeing past all our

-mistakes and blunders, seeing past the present and into eternity, wherein all
+mistakes and blunders and seeing past the present into eternity, where all

 God’s plans for us unfold.
-This is where the joy of being a child of God is
+This is where the joy of sainthood is

-fully realized, while sharing in the joy of the Father, Son and Holy Spirit,
+fully realized, sharing in the joy of the Father, Son and Holy Spirit,

-and in all the people that He has chosen for Himself who are brothers and
+and in all the people that He has chosen, who are our brothers and

-sisters of the kingdom.
-When we get to heaven, we will not be denied
+sisters in Christ.
+When we get to heaven, we will not be denied a

-Rather, he is referring to these spiritual blessings as something that we can
+Rather, he refers to spiritual blessings that we can

 access in this life through the Spirit.